OSU-HEP-HDL/hardware_testing/README.md

 This script can remove single components or batches of components.
 You can either manually enter the serial number(s) or go through the menu that the ```register_components.py``` offers.
 Prior to component(s) removal, it does parse through the ITk database to ensure all enquired components exist.

 >[!IMPORTANT]
 >When you successfully take your dummy component all the way through the testing process.
-Please remove it! :D
+Please remove it!
+When prompted for the reason of deletion, just type "dummy" :D

 #### Local Database
 Once components are removed from the ITk database, they are removed **automatically** from the local database to ensure both are synced with components.